-$P(k) = P (P_v(k) \cup P_w(k) \cup P_r(k) \cup P_f(k) \cup P_i(k))$
+$\overline{P(k) = P(P_v(k) \cup P_w(k) \cup P_r(k) \cup P_f(k) \cup P_i(k))}$

 A constructed probability distribution changes with the solar parameters - for favorable solar parameters probability is increased for larger k, i.e. larger Forbush decrease magnitudes.
-However, regardless of the solar parameters the probability distribution always peaks for k=1, i.e. there is always the highest probability that there will be no Forbush effect.
-Therefore, thresholds (T1-T5) have to be set and some conditions imposed on the probability distribution to forecast more (k=1,2,3,4) or less (k>1,k>2, k>3) specific Forbush decrease magnitudes
+However, regardless of the solar parameters the probability distribution always peaks for k=0, i.e. there is always the highest probability that there will be no Forbush effect.

+Therefore, thresholds (T1-T5) have to be set (derived based on the sample) and some conditions imposed on the probability distribution to forecast more (k=0,1,2,3) or less (k>0,k<2, k<3) specific Forbush decrease magnitudes